mpasovic/majapasovic.org/_posts/2012-06-17-disability-social-force.md

 that shapes rhetorics, bodily rhetorics in particular, I have been thinking about whether sign language could shape and define rhetorics.
 How does sign language define a lexicon of the standard use of language?
-A great majority of humans thinks in terms of symbols and images, which are then expressed through language.
-The languges we speak and write have been extensively modified throughout centuries, and most of them have lost the symbolic represenation of letters that they once used to possess.
-This happened even to the current *lingua franca*, the modern English language, which was created through an adoption of words from various Indo-European languages (primarily Latin), and through the exclusion of a great part of the Old and Middle English lexicon where letters, apart from representing a particular phoneme, were written in a shape of specific symbols.
+A great majority of humans think in terms of symbols and images, which are then expressed through language.
+The languges we speak and write have become extensively modified in the course of centuries, and most of them have lost the symbolic represenation of letters that they once used to possess.
+This happened even to the current *lingua franca*, the modern English language, which was created through an adoption of words from various Indo-European languages (primarily Latin), and through the exclusion of a great part of the Old and Middle English lexicon where letters, apart from representing a particular phoneme, were written as specific symbols.
 How have we come to replace symbols with words, either spoken or written?
 Sign language is the language of symbols, with its own grammar, syntax, morphology, and vocabulary.
 It is probably the most symbolic language that has survived—even Chinese language is starting to lose its symbolic representation of alphabet.
 Isn’t sign language the archetypal use of language, and why can’t sign language be a primal definition of rhetorics?
 The first human communities and societies were communicating mainly through the use of symbols, with each community developing its own symbolism.
-Despite the fact that the majority of the world’s population communicates through the use of languages, we still interpret and analyze dreams or experiences through different symbols.
+Despite the fact that the majority of world’s population communicates through the use of spoken languages, we still interpret and analyze dreams or experiences through different symbols.